return42/sphkerneldoc/linux_src_doc/drivers/dma-buf/dma-fence_c.rst

     allocate an array of fence contexts

-    :param unsigned num:
+    :param num:
-        [in]    amount of contexts to allocate
+        amount of contexts to allocate
+    :type num: unsigned

 .. _`dma_fence_context_alloc.description`:

 Description
 -----------

-This function will return the first index of the number of fences allocated.
-The fence context is used for setting fence->context to a unique number.
+This function will return the first index of the number of fence contexts allocated.
+The fence context is used for setting \ :c:type:`dma_fence.context <dma_fence>`\  to a unique number by passing the context to \ :c:func:`dma_fence_init`\ .

 .. _`dma_fence_signal_locked`: